 1. Content of Employee Notice

-To trigger FMLA leave protections, employees must inform the Benefits Coordinator in the Human Resources department of the need for FMLA-qualifying leave and the anticipated timing and duration of the leave, if known.
+To trigger FMLA leave protections, employees must inform the Benefits Administrator in the Human Resources department of the need for FMLA-qualifying leave and the anticipated timing and duration of the leave, if known.
 Employees may do this by either requesting FMLA leave specifically, or explaining the reasons for leave so as to allow Wilkes University to determine that the leave is FMLA-qualifying.
 For example, employees might explain that:

 - a medical condition renders them unable to perform the functions of their job;

 - they are pregnant or have been hospitalized overnight;

 - they or a covered family member are under the continuing care of a health care provider;

 - the leave is due to a qualifying exigency cause by a covered military member being on active duty or called to active duty status; or